pk-labs/penumbra-explorer/README.md

 ## Testing

-Jest tests are collocated with the components.
+Jest tests are collocated with the tested files.
 Global test configuration and mocks reside in `src/lib/__tests__`.
 Test coverage can be reported to console and written to file with `npm run test:coverage`.